UltimateSoftware/surge/modules/surge-docs/src/main/paradox/tracing-usage.md

 ## Example Configuration

-You need to provide an OpenTracing `tracer` instance by overriding `tracer` in your Surge model.
+You can provide an OpenTracing `tracer` instance by overriding `tracer` in your Surge model.

 ### Using Jaeger